When Hyphenation Is Unnecessary

 A prefix is a partial word that joins to the front of another word (and sometimes a phrase) to create a new word with a different meaning.
 The pre- in prefix is a prefix, for example.

-This month’s Chicago style workout focuses on the fourth and last section of our hyphenation table, “Words Formed with Prefixes.”
+This workout focuses on the fourth and last section of our hyphenation table, “Words Formed with Prefixes.”
+You’ll find the hyphenation table under paragraph 7.96 in CMOS 18.

 Around this time of year, we at The Chicago Manual of Style start to envision decorating the world with tiny copies of CMOS.
 You’re invited to join the merriment with this free miniature edition of